-Top: Set down in the middle of the orchard is the Lisonally Farm guest house, with four bedro o ms and two shower baths.
-The building faces the tennis courts, which are made of Eypptian clay.
+Top: Set down in the middle of the orchard is the Lisonally Farm guest to shower baths.
+The building faces the tennis courts, which are made of Egyptian clay.
 Behind the house is the swimming pool.
 The elevated water tank supplies domestic needs and provides for fire protection

 Centre: The compactly arranged farm buildings.
-Along the left side of the square are dairy and four-car garage; in the centre, stables for horses and cows; at right, tool-house and small piggery Lower: The rambling, hospitable house, which commands a magnificant view of Lake Ontario and of Tronoto, in the far distance.
+Along the left side of the square are dairy and four-ora garage; in the centre, stables for horses and cous; at right, tool-house and small piggery

+Lower: The rambing, hospitable kouse, which commands a magnificent on the far distance.
 There is a small Rose garden just below the terrace

 The driveway from the highway takes one through impressive iron gates, and winds and curves through groves of lovely trees until it reaches the house, situated on high ground above Lake Ontario.
 The thick woods, for which Lisonally is famous, come close to the driveway, on the right.
 Below: The view from the verandah of the house, looking eastward.
 The row of Lombardy Poplars runs straight and tall from the lake to the highway.
-A long herbaceous border makes a break between the lawn and orchard
+A long herbaccous border makes a break between the lawn and orchard